dotnet/designs/accepted/2020/json-http-extensions/json-http-extentions.md

 ### Default serialization options

-The default should match the defaults that ASP.NET Core is using, e.g. camelCasing, as opposed to the defaults System.Text.Json is using.
+The default should match the defaults that ASP.NET Core is using, e.g.
+`camelCasing`, as opposed to the defaults `System.Text.Json` is using.
 Otherwise the most common case (calling your own web API from a Blazor client) would require explicit configuration.

 To avoid having to sync the settings between ASP.NET Core and this library, we should expose a new API.
 We should move the default configuration from ASP.NET Core to this method and change ASP.NET Core to call this API instead.
-This ensures we don't break the defaults for System.Text.Json (which is what you get by calling the default constructor) while also providing a sharable default for web.
+This ensures we don't break the defaults for `System.Text.Json` (which is what you get by calling the default constructor) while also providing a single home of the default configuration used for web.

 ```C#
 namespace System.Text.Json